Virginia First Lady launches back-to-school tours in regional districts

 Northam launched the third annual tour to travel from school district to district across Virginia — starting in Southwest Virginia on Monday at Miss Amy’s Childcare Center.

-She told News Channel 11 that these tours help shed light on classroom and learning dynamics and create legislation to present to the General Assembly.
+She told News Channel 11 that these tours help shed light on classrooms and learning dynamics and create legislation to present to the General Assembly.

 Northam contrasted this year’s tours to classrooms across the state to tours in years’ past and addressed that an increase in virtual learning could affect the future of education within Virginia.